CS 161: Course Info

 The correctness aspect of your grade pertains to how correct your solution is.
 If you turn in a working algorithm with a valid correctness proof and runtime analysis, you'll get full points here.
 If your algorithm is buggy, or your correctness proof is flawed, or your runtime analysis is incorrect, you will lose some of these points.

 Your clarity score reflects how clean your submission is.
 If you have a simple algorithm that runs correctly and write a short but elegant proof of correctness and runtime bounds, you'll get full credit for this part.
 If your algorithm has unnecessary special cases or could be easily be simplified, we may deduct points here.
 Additionally, we will deduct points for proofs that are unclear or are far more complicated than necessary.

 We encourage you to be critical of your answers.
 This is a useful skill to have when designing and analyzing algorithms and more generally when writing mathematical proofs.
 If at any point you're curious whether one of your answers is sufficiently clean, you can always stop by office hours or email the staff list to have one of us look over it.

 There will be six homework assignments assigned during the quarter.
 You will have about a week to do each of them.

 There will be a project assigned at the end of week 5 that will be due at the end of week 7.
 You will be able to work on it individually or in teams of two.
-More details about this will be announced later.
+See the Project page for more details.